 “The earth was without form and void” – what in the world does that mean?
 How can we have an earth that exists, but has no form?

-The Hebrew term for “without form and void” is tohuw wa bohuw , which means that the earth was completely desolate, uninhabitable, a complete wasteland, useless, completely empty
+The Hebrew term for “without form and void ” is tohuw wa bohuw , which means that the earth was completely desolate, uninhabitable, a complete wasteland, useless, completely empty.
+So, the earth is here.
+God has formed it.
+But it is not yet ready for life

-There is a minority of people who believe that this term tohuw wa bohuw means “but the earth had become empty and void”…meaning that at one time in the past, after God created the earth… it wasn’t.
+So having said that, and getting back to the earth being formless and void, an uninhabitable wasteland, there does exist the idea held by a minority of believers that this term tohuw wa bohuw means “but the earth had become empty and void” …meaning that at one time in the past, after God created the earth, that the earth was habitable, but that for some reason it had become uninhabitable

 They attribute the fall of Satan, and Satan being cast down to earth, as the cause of the earth becoming this wasteland.
 This is where the idea that the earth lay in ruins for a long time, billions of years perhaps, comes in.